WGLab/mutformer/README.md

 --vocab_file: The vocabulary file that the BERT model was trained on.

 --batch_size: Number of lines to batch together at a time when performing inference.

+--max_seq_length: Maximum sequence length to pad to; should be greater than or equal to the three more than twice the length of the longest input amino acid sequence.

+--using_ex_data: set this to True if external data is being included as part of the input data.

 ##### Example